Carmel Enacts Bicycle Road Safety Ordinance so says Carmel Bicycle Accident Lawyer

-Indiana establishes and meets goals of linking bicycle and pedestrian-friendly paths
+INDOT establishes goals of linking bicycle and pedestrian-friendly paths

-The Indiana Department of Transportation (INDOT) supports and encourages community development of bicycle and pedestrian facilities by removing barriers to pedestrian and bicycle travel.
-Their website states:
+The Indiana Department of Transportation (INDOT) encourages the development of local bicycle and pedestrian facilities.
+They are doing their part by removing barriers to pedestrian and bicycle travel.

 Carmel, Indiana – The Bicycle Friendly City

-According to the National Highway Traffic Safety Administration (NHTSA) pedal cyclist deaths involving motorized vehicles have risen in recent years and account for 2.3 percent of all traffic fatalities.
+Pedal cyclist deaths involving motorized vehicles account for 2.3 percent of all traffic fatalities.
 To reduce the number of deaths involving cyclists and motorists, the central Indiana city of Carmel, known as The Bicycle Friendly City, has taken the reins in adopting common-sense laws that regulate the systematic utilization of roads, bicycle lanes, and multi-use paths by and between motorists and non-motorists.
 As an experienced Carmel Indiana bicycle accident lawyer, I recommend motorists, pedestrians, and cyclists become familiar with Carmel’s ordinances.
 The complete Ordinance D-2137- 13 (as Amended) may be found here.